  framework and roadmaps for the harmonized and coordinated development of Internet of things (IoT), including machine-to-machine (M2M) communications, ubiquitous sensor networks and smart sustainable cities, in ITU-T and in close cooperation with the ITU Radiocommunication Sector (ITU-R) and ITU Telecommunication Development (ITU-D) study groups and other regional and international standards organizations and industry forums;

- requirements and capabilities of IoT and its applications including smart cities and communities (SC&C);
+ requirements and capabilities for IoT and smart cities and communities (SC&C) including verticals;

- definitions and terminology for IoT;
+ definitions and terminology for IoT and SC&C;

-;
+ solutions provided by emerging digital technologies and their technical impact on IoT and SC&C;

- IoT and SC&C infrastructure and services, including architecture framework and requirements of IoT for SC&C;
+ IoT and SC&C network infrastructure, connectivity and devices, and digital services and applications, including architectures, architecture frameworks for IoT and SC&C;

- efficient service analysis and infrastructure of IoT use in SC&C to assess how the use of IoT has an impact on the smartness of cities;
+ evaluation, assessment as well as service analysis and infrastructure for SC&C regarding the use of emerging digital technologies on the smartness of cities;

- guidelines, methodologies and best practices related to standards to help cities (including rural areas and villages) deliver services using IoT, with an initial view to address city challenges;
+ guidelines, methodologies and best practices related to standards to help cities, communities, rural areas and villages deliver services using emerging digital technologies;

- IoT end-to-end architectures;

- identification of aspects of IoT in collaboration with Study Group 2 and Study Group 17, as per the mandate of each study group;
+ identification aspects of IoT and SC&C in collaboration with other study groups as appropriate;

- data sets that will enable data interoperability for various verticals, including smart cities, e-agriculture, etc.;

- high-layer protocols and middleware for IoT systems and applications including SC&C;
+ protocols and interfaces for IoT and SC&C systems, services and applications;

- middleware for interoperability between IoT applications for different IoT verticals;
+ platforms for IoT and SC&C;

+ interoperability and interworking of IoT and SC&C systems, services and applications;

- quality of service (QoS) and end-to-end performance for IoT and its applications including SC&C;
+ quality of service (QoS) and end-to-end performance for IoT and SC&C in collaboration with SG12, as appropriate;

- security, privacy4 and trust4 of IoT and SC&C systems, services and applications;
+ security, privacy4 and trustworthiness4 of IoT and SC&C systems, services and applications;

- database maintenance of existing and planned IoT standards;
+ database maintenance of IoT and SC&C standards;

- big data aspects of IoT and SC&C;
+ big data aspects, including big data ecosystems, of IoT and SC&C;

- e-services and smart services for SC&C;
+ digital services for SC&C;

- IoT and SC&C data analytics and intelligent control.
+ IoT and SC&C data processing and management, including data analytics, and AI-enabled applications;

+ technical aspects of data value chain for IoT and SC&C, in collaboration with SG3 as appropriate;

+ data sets and semantics-based capabilities for IoT and SC&C including verticals.

 Annex C (to Resolution 2 (Rev. Hyderabad, 2021))